compsecmonkey/Reading-List/README.md

 ## Science, Technology, Engineering, Math

+* The War on Science: Who's Waging It, Why It Matters, What We Can Do About It ➖ Shawn Lawrence Otto
 * Liftoff ➖ Eric Berger
 * The Pragmatic Programmer: 20th Anniversary Edition, 2nd Edition: Your Journey to Mastery ➖ David Thomas , Andrew Hunt
 * Spaceport Earth: The Reinvention of Spaceflight ➖ Joe Pappalardo